 - Make sure students are paying close attention to the axes.
 This is a graph of rate and time.
 Students may struggle interpreting this graph.
 It may be helpful to have students interpret the graph before writing the code.
 For example, have students describe how the car is moving on the interval 0 seconds to 2 seconds.
-Students should say "moving forward at 1.5 units per second". - Students may need help determining how far Rover moves in each segment and connecting area with distance traveled in a given time period - After students drive this challenge, have them run the CHKPTHPY program and select Challenge 6 to compare what Rover actually drove with the challenge graph. - Note: the challenge graph is a rate vs. time graph and so students will be able to connect the rate graph with the position graph from the Rover data.
-It will make a nice discussion about the meaning of the values on the rate graph and connections to the area between the rate graph and the x-axis (time axis) can be made. - Example program: DL6T.py
+Students should say "moving forward at 1.5 units per second". - Students may need help determining how far Rover moves in each segment and connecting area with distance traveled in a given time period - After students drive this challenge, have them compare the plot of position vs. time for Rover against the challenge graph on page 6.2. - Note: the challenge graph is a rate vs. time graph and so students will be able to connect the rate graph with the position graph from the Rover data.
+It will make a nice discussion about the meaning of the values on the rate graph and connections to the area between the rate graph and the x-axis (time axis) can be made. - Example program: challenge6.py

 '''

 import ti_rover as rv

 rv.forward_time(2,1.5,"units/s")

 rv.stay(1)

 rv.backward_time(3,2,"units/s")

 rv.stay(2)

-rv.forward_time(2,2,"units/s")
+rv.forward time(2,2,"units/s")

 '''

 - Discussion Starters - The following are suggested discussion starters to engage your students with the mathematics inherent in Challenge 6: - How is writing the program for this graph different than the others? - What does the value of the graph at time t=1 mean? - How far did Rover travel in the first segment?
-Explain how you calculated this. - What does the area between the curve and the x-axis represent? - Explain how to determine Rover's position at any time,t, using this graph. - Explain how to determine Rover's final position from this graph. - What is Rover's position at time 6 seconds?
+Explain how you calculated this. - What does the area between the curve and the x-axis represent? - Explain how to determine Rover's position at any time ,t, using this graph. - Explain how to determine Rover's final position from this graph. - What is Rover's position at time 6 seconds?
 Justify your answer - Suppose someone says Rover is moving backward at time 4 seconds, do you agree or disagree?
 Explain